OutSystems/docs-product/src/managing-the-applications-lifecycle/secure-the-applications/apply-content-security-policy.md

 ### iframe content is blocked

-If iframe content displays as expected on Android on a browser but not on iOS, the most probable cause is that the `outsystems://` scheme is missing.
+If iframe content displays as expected on Android on a browser but not on iOS, the most probable cause is that the custom `outsystems://` scheme is missing.

 Add the following to the **frame-ancestors** directive field: